tilt-dev/tilt.build/docs/tutorial.md

   <img src="/assets/img/no-tiltfile.png" class="no-shadow" alt="No Tiltfile">
 </figure>

-Create a new file named `Tiltfile` in your project directory with a single line:
+Create a new file named `Tiltfile` (note the capitalization) in your project directory with a single line:

 ```python
 print('Hello Tiltfile')